jeffreykegler/hoonlint/misc/whitespace.md

 ### Jogging hoons

-A hoon is a **jogging hoon** if it contains an element that uses the jogging syntax.
 A jogging element is more often called simply a **jogging**.
 (Currently all hoons contains at most one jogging.)